 - F – Fifth finger (5)

-The inversions of an F major chord
+What are the inversions of an F major chord?

 How to play F major first inversion?